 Winter can create some of the most challenging environments to drive in.
 Even highly experienced drivers can get caught out if their brakes suddenly stop responding or visibility is low.

-After one of the hottest summers on record, drivers should be prepared for an equally record breaking winter.
 A single journey in winter has the potential to leave drivers facing blinding sunlight, falling snow, sudden ice patches or even flooded roads.

 It’s important to stay alert in these conditions and remember that even if you feel in complete control of your vehicle, other drivers may not be.
 So, as the temperatures begin to fall, what can you do to stay safe on the roads?